siantonelli/siantonelli.github.io/_news/phd.md

 related_posts: false
 ---

-I joined Aleksandar Bojchevski's group as a Ph.D. student.
+Moving to Saarbrücken to join Aleksandar Bojchevski's group as a Ph.D. student 🇩🇪